2020 HEAVY SEAS TOUR

 PLEASE CALL 301 364 5050 OR EMAIL INFO@FROGGYTRAVEL.COM FOR MORE INFORMATION

-RATES ARE PER PERSON, LAND ONLY AND INCLUDE: HOTEL ACCOMMODATIONS (DOUBLE OCCUPANCY) / ALL MEALS AS DESCRIBED IN ITINERARY / ALL GROUP VISITS & TASTING FEES / TRANSFERS / ALL TAXES AND SERVICES FEES
+RATES ARE PER PERSON, LAND ONLY AND INCLUDE: HOTEL ACCOMMODATIONS (DOUBLE OCCUPANCY) / ALL MEALS AS DESCRIBED IN ITINERARY / ALL GROUP VISITS & TASTING FEES / TRANSFERS between destinations / ALL TAXES AND SERVICES FEES

 NOT INCLUDED: ALL DEVIATIONS FROM ORIGINAL ITINERARY / EXTRAS AT HOTELS OR DURING STAY SUCH AS BAR, ROOM SERVICE, TELEPHONE BILLS / NO REIMBURSEMENT ON DECLINED SCHEDULED ACTIVITIES

 B=breakfast / L= lunch / D=dinner